Gosha Rubchinskiy: Controversies

-In December 2018, it was alleged by a 16-year-old boy that Rubchinskiy pressured him into sending explicit photographs of himself, including screenshots as evidence.
-Shortly thereafter, another man claimed that Rubchinskiy also requested explicit photographs.
-Rubchinskiy has denied both accusations.
+In December 2018, a 16-year-old boy alleged that Rubchinskiy requested explicit photographs of him via text message, including screenshots as evidence.
+Shortly thereafter, another man claimed that Rubchinskiy requested explicit photographs.
+Rubchinskiy denied both accusations, but shut down the brand in 2018 due to the scandal.
+During the 2025 relaunch of the eponymous label, Rubchinskiy included a new casting policy that prevented casting opportunities via text message, and implemented the presence of a casting team.